Fanglanc/HGGAN/README.md

 ## Data

-The dataset is not included in this repository at this stage.
+The dataset is not included in this repository at current stage.
 A later update will provide the releasable data package and instructions for organization.

 ## Environment
 A Conda environment specification is provided.
 A typical setup is: